nishkohli96/eslint-config/apps/docs/docs/rules-removed.md

 # **Rules Removed**

 These rules were once included, but later removed in subsequent versions due to their inconsistency in certain scenarios after trying out in various node and react projects.
-You will need to manually add them in the `rules` of your .eslintrc, if needed.
+You will need to manually add them in the `rules` of your eslint config file, if needed.

 | Rule Name | Reason |
 |-|-|